ogyrecDev/ogyrecDev.github.io/_posts/2025-07-28-efficient-block-storage-palettes.md

 image: /assets/img/posts/2025-07-28-efficient-block-storage-palettes/preview.png
 date: 2025-07-28 21:30:00 +0200
 categories: [guides, voxel]
-tags: [voxel, block-storage, palette, optimization, terravox, chunk]
+tags: [voxel, block-storage, palette, optimization, freven, chunk]
 toc: true
-keywords: ["voxel palette", "block id", "chunk storage", "memory efficient voxel", "block system", "mod support", "paletted chunks", "voxel optimization", "terravox", "vintage story", "minecraft"]
+keywords: ["voxel palette", "block id", "chunk storage", "memory efficient voxel", "block system", "mod support", "paletted chunks", "voxel optimization", "freven", "vintage story", "minecraft"]
 ---

 When building a voxel game engine, one of the first questions you'll run into is:
 **How should I store block data in a chunk efficiently – without wasting memory, and without limiting flexibility?**

-This post explains the **palette-based approach** I use in [TerraVox](https://discord.gg/zKY3Tkk837), why it's better than just storing raw `u16` block IDs, and what to do **if your chunk ends up with more than 255 block types**.
+This post explains the **palette-based approach** I use in [Freven](https://discord.gg/zKY3Tkk837), why it's better than just storing raw `u16` block IDs, and what to do **if your chunk ends up with more than 255 block types**.

 It's written especially for people starting out – because when I began, I had no idea this even mattered.
 Until a developer from Vintage Story explained it to me.